Friday Fundings: Slice, Waymo, and Quizlet

 Please understand that this information provided is general in nature and shouldn’t be construed as a recommendation or solicitation of any products offered by SoFi’s affiliates and subsidiaries.
 In addition, this information is by no means meant to provide investment or financial advice, nor is it intended to serve as the basis for any investment decision or recommendation to buy or sell any asset.
 Keep in mind that investing involves risk, and past performance of an asset never guarantees future results or returns.
 It’s important for investors to consider their specific financial needs, goals, and risk profile before making an investment decision.

 The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 These links are provided for informational purposes and should not be viewed as an endorsement.
 No brands or products mentioned are affiliated with SoFi, nor do they endorse or sponsor this content.

 Communication of SoFi Wealth LLC an SEC Registered Investment Advisor

 SoFi isn’t recommending and is not affiliated with the brands or companies displayed.
 Brands displayed neither endorse or sponsor this article.
 Third party trademarks and service marks referenced are property of their respective owners.

 Lantern Disclosure: SoFi receives compensation in the event you obtain a loan through the Lantern marketplace.
-The Lantern website is owned by SoFi Lending Corp., a lender licensed by the CBO under the CFL, license number 6054612, NMLS #1121636.
+The Lantern website is owned by SoFi Lending Corp. or an affiliate, a lender licensed by the CBO under the CFL, license number 6054612, NMLS #1121636.
 Loans may not be available in all states, such as MS.